huenique/gibme-crypto/README.md

 # Gibme Crypto

 ## About
-Gibme Crypto is an open-source cryptocurrency sentiment web application focused on simplicity.
-It aims to provide features while maintaining a grounded, straightforward interface.
+Gibme Crypto is an open-source cryptocurrency sentiment web application for casual passersby and expert traders.
+It's focused on simplicity, aiming to provide features while maintaining a grounded, straightforward interface.

 This project includes some highly notable tools:
 - [React](https://facebook.github.io/react/), for building interactive UIs